git2mann/Outbreakearlywarningdashboard/README.md

   # Outbreak Early Warning Dashboard

   This is a code bundle for Outbreak Early Warning Dashboard.
-The original project is available at https://www.figma.com/design/Gt9ed6Omtzp5AiPj1koM03/Outbreak-Early-Warning-Dashboard.

 ## Backend (Flask API)